Skip to main content

 4. Boolean type.
 PostgreSQL has a real BOOLEAN type.
 MySQL's BOOLEAN is just TINYINT(1).

 5. String comparison.
 PostgreSQL is case-sensitive by default for = comparisons.
 MySQL depends on the collation (often case-insensitive by default).
+This one bit us multiple times during our migration.

 -- MySQL syntax